Jamie Lee Curtis: Personal life

-Curtis married British-American filmmaker Christopher Guest on December 18, 1984.
-She saw a picture of him from his film This Is Spinal Tap in Rolling Stone and told her friend Debra Hill, "Oh, I'm going to marry that guy."
+Curtis married British-American filmmaker and actor Christopher Guest on December 18, 1984.
+She saw a picture of him from his film This Is Spinal Tap (1984) in Rolling Stone and told her friend Debra Hill, "Oh, I'm going to marry that guy."
 She married him five months later.
 They have two adopted daughters: Annie, born in 1986, and Ruby, born in 1996.
 Curtis is actor Jake Gyllenhaal's godmother.
 Prior to her marriage to Guest, Curtis dated British rock singer Adam Ant.

-Her father-in-law was a British hereditary peer, Peter Haden-Guest, 4th Baron Haden-Guest; when he died on April 8, 1996, her husband succeeded him, becoming the 5th Baron Haden-Guest and making her The Right Honourable the Lady Haden-Guest.
+On April 8, 1996, her husband Guest inherited the title Baron Haden-Guest when his father died.
+As the wife of a hereditary peer, Curtis is a baroness, styled as "The Lady Haden-Guest".
 Curtis does not use this title, saying, "it has nothing to do with me".

 She is close friends with actress Sigourney Weaver.
-In a 2015 interview, she said she has never watched Weaver's film Alien in its entirety because she was too scared by it.
+In a 2015 interview, she said she has never watched Weaver's film Alien (1979) in its entirety because she was too scared by it.

 Curtis is a recovering alcoholic, and was once addicted to painkillers that she began using after a cosmetic surgical procedure.
 She became sober from opiates in 1999 after reading and relating to Tom Chiarella's account of addiction, and has called her own recovery the greatest achievement of her life.
 She is a fan of the video game World of Warcraft and the manga One Piece, and has worn disguises that allowed her to attend Comic-Con, EVO, and BlizzCon incognito.

-In 2021, Curtis received the Lifetime Achievement Award during the 78th Venice International Film Festival and said, "I feel so alive, like I'm this 14-year-old person just beginning their life.
+In 2021, Curtis received the Golden Lion for Lifetime Achievement during the 78th Venice International Film Festival and said, "I feel so alive, like I'm this 14-year-old person just beginning their life.
 That's how I wake up every day with that sort of joy and purpose.
 I'm just beginning my work."

 Acting credits and awards

+Curtis has received numerous accolades, including an Academy Award, a BAFTA Award (from four nominations), an Emmy Award (from three nominations), two Golden Globe Awards (from eight nominations), and two Screen Actors Guild Awards (from four nominations).
+She has also been nominated for a Grammy Award and an Independent Spirit Award.
+She received the Maltin Modern Master Award from the Santa Barbara International Film Festival in 2023.

+Her most positively reviewed films, according to the review-aggregation website Rotten Tomatoes, include: